spirom/LearningSpark/src/main/scala/dataframe/README.md

 Two important additional classes to understand are `Row` and `Column`.

-This directory contains examples of using `DataFrame`, focusing on the aspects that are not stricly related to Spark SQL queries -- the specifically SQL oriented aspects are covered in the **sql** directory, which is a peer of this one.
+This directory contains examples of using `DataFrame`, focusing on the aspects that are not strictly related to Spark SQL queries -- the specifically SQL oriented aspects are covered in the **sql** directory, which is a peer of this one.